danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 **GP**: Yes, and I think it\'s important to think through this internal tension.
 Internal tension does not mean a problem that needs to be resolved.
-That's my problem with Sven-Olov Wallenstein's essay on R13: that there\'s almost an assumption that there\'s a group that should work peacefully in a democratic way and come to a conclusion at work, right.
+That's my problem with [[Sven-Olov Wallenstein|Sven-Olov Wallenstein's]] essay on R13: that there\'s almost an assumption that there\'s a group that should work peacefully in a democratic way and come to a conclusion at work, right.
 CERFI is anti-that.
 Actually La Borde is not a place to go for